 As we roll out more information and training sessions, we will gather feedback from our staff around their level of awareness of the risks of modern slavery at CareSuper.
-A Modern Slavery framework has been developed to provide additional guidance to our staff and it is now a formalised item for our Corporate Social Responsibility Committee.
+A Modern Slavery framework is in place to provide additional guidance to our staff and it is now a formalised item for our Corporate Social Responsibility Committee.